scc-digitalhub/platformdocs/docs/data/dremio.rst

             clientSecret: "<your_client_secret>"
             tenantField: "dremio/tenant"
             scope: "openid profile email user.roles.me"
+            roleField: "dremio/role"
         }
     }

 The ``tenantField`` property matches the claim defined in the function above, which holds the user tenant selected during the login.
 Dremio will associate it to the username with the syntax ``<username>@<tenant>``.
 That will be used as username in Dremio.

+The `roleField` property matches another claim defined in the function, which holds the role of the user (either "user" or "admin") within the selected tenant.
+Such roles correspond to READ and WRITE privileges over tenant data.

 Additionally, to fully disable dremio.com intercom, add also: